One of the most important things to me is serving my department and colleagues.

 GISA is the official representative body for doctoral students in Informatics.
 We address matters pertaining to the academic, professional, and social climate as they affect the life and well-being of the Informatics doctoral student.
 We are here to serve our fellow students in the department, whether that be through appealing for more resources, organizing social events, or just helping people along.
 Come to one of our events!

-During my second year, I served as the Institutional Voice Chair and PhD Representative on the Graduate Program Committee.
-In my role as “voice” for the PhD students, I counseled several students through difficulties in the program, and was the driver behind the new School of Informatics, Computing and Engineering Virtual Reality Lab, 2017.
-This project resulted in a $20,000 equipment grant to the PhD Students.
+During my second year, I served as the Institutional Voice Chair and Representative on the Graduate Program Committee.
+In my role as “voice” for the students, I counseled several students through difficulties in the program, and was the driver behind the new School of Informatics, Computing and Engineering Virtual Reality Lab, 2017.
+This project resulted in a $20,000 equipment grant to the students.
+Another initiative that I led was the creation of a travel fund for students.
+Yet again, the faculty supported these efforts and there is now an annual fund for postgraduate student travel.

 Art History Association